 September is New Zealand Gynaecological Cancer Awareness Month

 That is why this September we are asking you to Step Up for Ovarian Cancer.
-We are challenging you to walk, run, cycle - it's up to you.
-Be active and raise vital funds for research to find better treatments to help women live longer.

 "Research is hope.
 Hope for better treatment options, more time and ultimately a cure.
 Please join me in fundraising for hope this September."

 Cure Our Ovarian Cancer is the New Zealand ovarian cancer charity.
 We fight beside women, to save lives.

 We are on a mission to raise $87 000 - that's $300 for every person diagnosed this year - to support education, advocacy and research - so we can give people with ovarian cancer more time to do the things they love in life.

 All you need to do is be active, fundraise and raise awareness!
 Whether you climb a mountain or walk 5km - you're a hero in our eyes.